 if you only transfer your co-op to a spouse, permanent companion, children, or immediate family.

-You cannot avoid paying the flip tax, but you can certainly try to mitigate your closing costs in other ways.
+You cannot avoid paying the flip tax, but you can try to mitigate your closing costs in other ways.
 For example, if you’re selling in a hot market, you can ask the buyer to cover it, or you can work with a broker like NestApple that charges lower commissions to sell your property.